AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/rPY/index.rst

 Why RPython?
 -------------

-When a Castle-Compiler emits (valid) RPython, that code can be translated into C. And so we can compile Castle into native instructions!
+When a Castle-Compiler emits valid RPython, we can translate that into C and then in native instructions.
+So we can compile Castle into native instructions!
 |BR|
 And, when that extra step results in less development work, it sounds like an interesting idea.

 .. toctree::
    :maxdepth: 2